Business & Property Litigation

 Brownbill v St Helens & Knowsley Hospitals NHS Trust, CA ICR 68 and EAT ICR 1383 Appeared successfully at the Employment Appeal Tribunal and overturned a decision that unsociable hour enhancements did not represent a separate, less favourable term for the purposes of an Equal Pay Act 1970 comparison and subsequently succeeded in having that decision upheld in the Court of Appeal.

 Representing Macclesfield Town FC Before English Football League Disciplinary Commission in successfully appealing the points sanctions imposed against it in an initial disciplinary commission hearing and then in two subsequent disciplinary commission hearings following breaches of English Football League (EFL) Regulations.
 Both hearings concerned the late payment of players and the non-fulfilment of fixtures.
-The most recent decision, whilst sanctioning MTFC, ensured that MTFC remained in the EFL, with the two point deduction placing it one point above relegation from the Football League and the other points sanction being suspended into the following season as had been requested by MTFC.
+Subsequently appeared before League Arbitration Panel for appeal of Commission decision.

 WHAT OTHERS SAY